 …Participate in High Stakes Gambling

 The character wishes to get in on a high stakes game of chance.
 Roll Streetwise SOC to find a game.
 The target number for the Streetwise roll is based upon the entry fee: 6+ for Cr 100, 8+ for Cr 1,000, and 10+ for Cr 10,000.
 If the character has the necessary entry fee then roll Gambling INT 8+.
-If successful, the character wins Cr (effect of Gambling roll×entry fee).
-If the character loses they lose Cr (effect of Gambling roll×entry fee).
-If unable to pay their debt the other gamblers and supportive onlookers beat the character up; inflicting 2D6 damage (ignore armor) and taking all of the character’s on-person cash and possessions except clothing.
+Multiply the effect of this roll by the entry fee; if successful, this is how much the character wins; if unsuccessful, it is how much the character loses.
+If the character is unable to pay their debt the other gamblers and supportive onlookers beat the character up; inflicting 2D6 damage (ignore armor) and taking all of the character’s on-person cash and possessions except clothing.
 A high Stakes Game takes 1D6×4 hours.

 If several PCs are competing in the same game, or there is a contest between a PC and key NPC, then have each specific character engage is a series of Gambling INT 8+ rolls.
 Whoever succeeds by the greatest effect wins the hand, gaining Cr (entry pot).
 All others lose Cr (entry pot/10).
 Assume there are enough other NPCs rotating through the game to assure a large enough pool to pay the winnings.
 If any of the individual characters is unable to pay their loses for any round, suffer consequences as above.
 (If associated PCs/NPCs wish to come to the aid of their friend then resolve the fight normally rather than using the abstract 2D6 damage.)
 Each Gambling roll takes 1D6 hours and a character may drop out at any time.